 - 4+ years: every 4-8 weeks

-Once your boa is ready for handling, take it slow at first.
+Once your boa is ready for handling, take it slow at first — just like any relationship.
 Start with brief handling sessions (no longer than 5 minutes), and don’t return the snake until it is calm.
-This teaches your pet how to behave during handling by using basic positive reinforcement.
-Once this has been accomplished, you can work up to 10 minutes, and then gradually up to no more than half an hour.
+This teaches your pet how to behave during handling by using rudimentary positive reinforcement.
+Once this has been accomplished, you can work up to longer sessions.
+Handling should occur at least weekly, but no more than once daily.